-In the St. Paul traditional summer term, students who drop summer courses will be refunded at the same rate as above for the first three weeks, with no refund granted after that time.
-In the one-week June and July sessions, one day of class is considered two weeks of the course, and refunds are granted accordingly.
+In the St. Paul one-week June sessions, one day of class is considered two weeks of the course, and refunds are granted accordingly.
 In the two-week September session, one day is considered one week.

-In accordance with California law, application, registration and tuition fees are fully refundable up to three full days following the date of payment of those fees, provided the student has not attended classes, participated in educational activities or utilized any educational materials or services of the seminary, and provided that the student files a written cancellation form with the Office of the Registrar.
+In San Diego, in accordance with California law, application, registration, and tuition fees are fully refundable up to three full days following the date of payment of those fees, provided the student has not attended classes, participated in educational activities, or utilized any educational materials or services of the seminary, and provided that the student files a written cancellation form with the Office of the Registrar.